COVID-19 FAQs: Updated June 23, 2020

 VI.
 Asset Management

 Fund sponsors may want to consider evaluating existing disclosure in fund offering documents (e.g., registered fund prospectuses and shareholder reports and private fund PPMs) and ADVs in light of fund investment portfolios and strategies and fund sponsor and portfolio company operations.
 Many disclosure documents already disclose risks of loss due to market disruptions, whether due to contagions or other relevant factors.
+Sponsors should consider whether those disclosures should be enhanced to cover pandemics generally and COVID-19 specifically.
 Some may determine that existing disclosure is sufficient while others may choose to refer specifically to the potential effect of COVID-19.
 Sponsors may reasonably take different approaches to disclosure.

-With respect to registered funds, in 2016 the Division of Investment Management (the “Division of IM ”) published its general views regarding fund disclosures reflecting risks related to current market conditions, which can be found here.
+With respect to registered funds, in 2016 the Division of Investment Management (the “Division of IM”) published its general views regarding fund disclosures reflecting risks related to current market conditions, [found here].

 The IDC letter relaxed the “in person” voting requirement in unforeseen or emergency situations under certain circumstances.
 Unforeseen or emergency circumstances include any circumstances that, as determined by a fund’s board, could not have been reasonably foreseen or prevented and that make it impossible or impracticable for fund directors to attend a meeting in-person.
 According to the IDC letter, such circumstances would include, but not be limited to, illness or death (including of family members), natural disasters, acts of terrorism and disruptions in travel that prevent some or all directors from attending the meeting in person.
 The statement on the temporary expanded relief notes that such circumstances also may include concerns about potential travel restrictions or the ability of directors to travel arising from COVID-19.